atanasj/riclpm_public/README.md

 # Temporal exploration of the Interpersonal Theory of Suicide among adolescents during treatment

-This repo contains `R` code used in the manuscript entitled: *"Generalisability of the Interpersonal Theory of Suicide to Latent Profiles of Young People Attending Treatment in a Suicide Prevention Service.Temporal exploration of the Interpersonal Theory of Suicide among adolescents during treatment"*
+This repo contains `R` code used in the manuscript entitled: *"Temporal exploration of the Interpersonal Theory of Suicide among adolescents during treatment."*

 Please note, due to privacy restrictions related to the [University of Wollongong](www.uow.edu.au) Human Research Ethics Committee (Ethics Number: